 Thank you for purchasing an American Spray Technologies Spray Rig.
 We have been improving hydraulic-control spray systems for over forty years and we welcome you to the AST family.
 Your rig has been designed to deliver powerful, consistent results and will continue to perform reliably, with minimal care and maintenance on your part.
-Please read through this manual to familiarize yourself with the basic setup and operation of your machine before using or towing the trailer.
+Please read through this manual to familiarize yourself with the basic setup and operation of your machine before using or towing the trailer

-If you have any questions, please contact our factory: Toll Free 877-833-4342 Phone support hours are Monday through Friday, 7:30am to 4:00pm PST or leave a voicemail after hours You also may email questions to: info@sprayrig.com
+Phone support hours are M or leav ease contact our factory: Toll Free 877-833-4342 Monday through Friday, 7:30am to 4:00pm PST ve a voicemail after hours ail questions to: info@sprayrig.com

 AST Model No: VIN or S/N:

 Engine: Compressor:

 UNPACKING YOUR RIG